briansmith337/zulip/templates/zerver/help/format-your-message-using-markdown.md

 [//]: # (All screenshots here require line-height: 22px and font-size: 16px in .message-content.)
 [//]: # (Requires some additional fiddling for the LaTeX picture, inline code block, and maybe a few others.)

-Zulip uses a variant of
+Axxess uses a variant of
 [GitHub Flavored Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)
 to allow you to easily format your messages.